Physical-chemical treatment

 What is physico-chemical treatment?

-Whether producing drinking water or treating wastewater, a crucial step in the treatment process is removing particles.
+Whether it’s producing drinking water or cleaning up wastewater, a crucial step in the treatment process is to remove particles.
 These particles have different sizes.
-They are divided into 4 categories:
+They are classified into 4 categories:

 • supracolloidal(> 1 – 100 µm)